The map beneath

 The simplest way to be ready

-You don't need ideal conditions or a special edition — the poem is in the public domain and free to read tonight.
-But if you'd rather have the whole thing in one place, the Home Pack pairs the complete Odyssey (as a designed PDF and an EPUB reader file, in Samuel Butler's public-domain translation) with a modern companion: an opening for each of the 24 books, 120+ notes, a journey map, character cards, and printable 7- and 14-day plans built to land you at the theater on time — for $19.
+You don't need ideal conditions or a special edition.
+But if you'd rather have the whole thing in one place, get the Home Pack: it pairs the complete Odyssey (as a designed PDF and an EPUB reader file, in Samuel Butler's translation) with a modern companion: an opening for each of the 24 books, 120+ notes, a journey map, character cards, and a five-evening route - for $19.

-Put 17 July 2026 in your calendar.
-Then read Book 1 tonight — half an hour — and let the deadline do the rest.
+The film is in theaters now.
+Read Book 1 tonight — half an hour — and let the poem do the rest.

 Questions people ask